WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/loops-01/index.md

 - We call doing something repeatedly *iterating*.

-- Our efforts will focus predominantly on three types of loops: <mark>while, do while, for</mark>
+- Our efforts will focus predominantly on four types of loops: <mark>while, do while, for, foreach</mark>

 ## Why Would I Want To Do That?